kunaltagde/data-analyst-projects/README.md

 To outline some of the key elements from this analysis:

-Paid games were substantially more played than F2P by 81.20% The biggest price for paid games was $19.99, Lowest priced games were between $0.99 and $1.99.
+Paid games were substantially more played than F2P by 81.20%

+The biggest price for paid games was $19.99, Lowest priced games were between $0.99 and $1.99.

-The most popular genre found was open world, shortly followed up by FPS Most expensive games that were rated were $59.99 (standard MSRP/RRP pricing in most western territories) Monetary value of games may affect consumer desision of product value
+The most popular genre found was open world, shortly followed up by FPS

+Most expensive games that were rated were $59.99 (standard MSRP/RRP pricing in most western territories).

+Monetary value of games may affect consumer desision of product value